Fair Labor Standards Act

 Special Rules for Public Safety Employees

 The FLSA provides two exemptions for qualified public safety employees.
 The first is the 13(b)(20) Total Overtime Exemption, which exempts public safety employers with fewer than five employees from the FLSA overtime requirements.
+In determining whether a public agency qualifies for the section 13(b)(20) exemption, the fire protection and law enforcement activities are considered separately.
+Thus, if a public agency employs less than five employees in fire protection activities, but five or more employees in law enforcement activities (including security personnel in a correctional institution), it may claim the exemption for the fire protection employees but not for the law enforcement employees.
 The second exemption is the 7(k) Partial Overtime Exemption, which allows public safety departments to establish different work periods of 7 to 28 days rather than operate under a seven day workweek standard.
 This allows more flexibility in scheduling and reduces the potential for overtime.
+For work periods of at least 7 but less than 28 days, overtime pay is required when the number of hours worked exceeds the number of hours that bears the same relationship to 212 (fire) or 171 (police) as the number of days in the work period bears to 28.
+For example, fire protection personnel are due overtime under such a plan after 106 hours worked during a 14-day work period, while law enforcement personnel must receive overtime after 86 hours worked during a 14-day work period.

 Recordkeeping

 Employers must display an official poster outlining the requirements of the FLSA.
-Employers must also keep payroll support documents for a period of at least five years.
+Employers must also keep payroll support documents for a period of at least three years.
+Reccommended best practice is to retain these documents for a period of at least five years.
 Investigations by the U.S. Department of Labor typically review payroll information going back up to three years; flagrant violations may warrant an examination of older records.

 Child Labor